Grandma-Approved Cleaning Techniques For A Cozy Home

 There are several old-time tried & true cleaning methods I use in our home.

-The most important is the belief that there doesn’t have to be a specialty product purchased to clean each & every different kind of surface.
+The most important is the understanding that there doesn’t necessarily have to be a specialty product purchased to clean each & every different kind of surface.

 Lysol and other chemicals. #TexasHomesteader